systemd/mkosi/mkosi/resources/man/mkosi-sandbox.md

 :   Adds `DIR` from the host as a new lower directory for the next overlayfs mount.

 `--overlay-upperdir DIR`
 :   Sets the upper directory for the next overlayfs mount to `DIR` from the host.
+If
+    set to `tmpfs`, the upperdir and workdir will be subdirectories of a fresh tmpfs mount.

 `--overlay-workdir DIR`
 :   Sets the working directory for the next overlayfs mount to `DIR` from the host.